-I’ve made lists of what I believe to be the best movies of the year for years now, and have swapped with friends to find films I might want to check out, so now that our blog’s popping, what a great opportunity!
-Here are my ten favorite films of 2021.
+I’ve made best-movie-of-the-year lists for years now, swapping with friends to find and recommend films to those with similar tastes, so now that our blog’s hopping, what a great opportunity to share them with you!
+Here are my ten favorite movies of 2021.

 10) Nightmare Alley

-Nightmare Alley acts as Guillermo del Toro’s foray into noir after decades of ghost stories and creature-features, and the homie understood the assignment, as it were.
-This one boasts his most impressive cast-list to date utilizing Bradley Cooper, Rooney Mara, Cate Blanchett and Willem Dafoe among others, each shining against the beautiful set of 1940s New York.
-Based on a 1946 novel by William Lindsay Gresham, Nightmare Alley follows Cooper’s Stanton Carlisle who learns the con of mind-reading after a stay at a carnival, and falls prey to a mysterious psychotherapist after making a go of it.
-Even moreso than its sets and del Toro’s character-writing, Nightmare Alley’s strong-suit is its story that’s so unique and unpredictable I was riveted for the whole film.
-I never knew what would happen next, had no clue how it would end, and rest assured, I was more than satisfied by its ending.
+Guillermo del Toro’s foray into noir after decades of ghost stories and creature-features shows us a homie who understood the assignment.
+This one boasts his most impressive cast-list to date.
+Bradley Cooper, Rooney Mara, Cate Blanchett, Willem Dafoe and a handful of other two-bit crooks shine against a beautiful Del Torian 1940s New York.
+Nightmare Alley follows Cooper’s Stanton Carlisle who learns the con of mind-reading after a stay at a carnival, and falls prey to a mysterious psychotherapist after making a go of it.
+Even moreso than its sets and del Toro’s character-writing, Nightmare Alley’s strong-suit is a story that’s so unique and unpredictable I was riveted for the whole film.
+I never read William Lindsay Gresham's 1946 novel, so I never knew what would happen next; I had no clue how it would end!
+And rest assured, I was more than satisfied.
 My God, what an ending it is.

 8) Free Guy

 Free Guy, the outlier on this list, struck me on sight as a thoroughly ill-advised piece of popcorn entertainment.
 The trailer was funny enough, like something out of Tropic Thunder or Grindhouse, but in no way could I see the concept functioning as a feature.
-As you can probably infer, this was the pleasant surprise of the year for me, and was one of the finer theater experiences I’ve had in a long time.
-Ryan Reynold’s plays Guy, AKA “Blue-Shirt-Guy,” a non-player character in an open-world video-game called “Free City” after he falls in love with a player and gains self-awareness.
-It’s a simple story, and it’s very funny, but what surprised me about it was the touching love story at its core.
-Lil Rel Howery and Taika Waititi are scene-stealing side characters, but the main plot centering on Jodie Comer and Joe Keery is--for me--what propelled this one from “great” to “fantastic”.
-Free Guy is a blast, and with any luck it will bring more original material to Hollywood.
+As a mop could guess by its placement, this was my pleasant surprise of the year, and was the best theater experience I’ve had in a long time.
+Ryan Reynold’s plays Guy, AKA “Blue-Shirt-Guy,” a non-player character in an open-world video-game called “Free City”.
+Every day is the same in this place until he falls in love with a female player and gains self-consciousness.
+It’s a simple story, and it’s very funny, but what surprised me most about it was the touching romance at its core.
+Lil Rel Howery and Taika Waititi also kill it in this one as scene-stealing side characters, but the main plot centering on Jodie Comer and Joe Keery is--for me--what propelled this one from “great” to “fantastic”.
+Free Guy is a blast.
+With any luck it will bring more original material to a theater near you!

 7) In the Heights

-With society still riding on the high of Hamilton-fever, Lin Manuel Miranda’s In the Heights got its long-overdue adaptation, and as someone unfamiliar with Miranda sans the sub-par Moana and its accompanying “turn-off-your-phones” PSA that circulated Alamo Drafthouses at the time, he appeared to be a man who had sold out.
-I remember I didn’t particularly like him, but In the Heights single-handedly changed my mind.
-It’s a masterful movie-musical that will knock you flat.
-Anthony Ramos’ Usnavi is a charismatic young man fraught with inner-city pressure which prompts his desire to return home to the Dominican Republic where he was born, but while this makes for the crux of the story, every character has their own story and weave together to the point none ring hollow, not a single moment is wasted, and with the pumping music and impeccable choreography bolster the film’s theme of community.
+With society still riding the high of Hamilton-fever, Lin Manuel Miranda’s In the Heights got its long-overdue adaptation, and as someone unfamiliar with Miranda sans the sub-par Moana and its accompanying “turn-off-your-phones” PSA that plagued Alamo Drafthouses at the time, he appeared to be a man who had sold out.
+It wasn't that I didn’t like him, but I didn't really respect him either.
+In the Heights single-handedly changed my mind.
+This is a masterful movie-musical that will knock you flat.
+Anthony Ramos’ Usnavi is a charismatic young man fraught with inner-city pressure and a desire to return home to the Dominican Republic where he was born, but while this makes for the crux of the story, every character has their own and these weave together to the point that none ring hollow.
+Not a single moment is wasted, which many musicals can't say.
+The music tells the story just as much as the dialogue, and the pumping music and impeccable choreography bolster its theme of community.
 I have the soundtrack on CD now, and it’s one of the many films here I wish was longer.
 I never would have seen it if not for my girlfriend, so she gets props.

 6) Don’t Look Up

-I don’t know if Don’t Look Up is my favorite Adam McKay film, but it treads the line between his Anchorman days the Big Short present in a way that--after the eyerolling Vice--I wasn’t even sure he was capable of.
-Unlike Vice, this film is tactful political-satire, following scientists’ sparrs with a boneheaded government and a media that doesn’t dabble in actual truth.
+I don’t know if Don’t Look Up is my favorite Adam McKay film, but it treads the line between his Anchorman days his Big Short present in a way that--after the eyerolling Vice--I wasn’t even sure he was capable of.
+Unlike Vice, this film is tactful socio-political satire, following scientists’ sparrs with a boneheaded government and a media that doesn’t dabble in truth.
 What’s the concern?
 A meteor is going to smash into Earth in the near future, and will--with ninety-nine percent surety--end all life.
-The genius of Don’t Look Up is, in one two-and-a-half-hour swoop, it levels all pretenses found in disaster films of the past that humanity could ever come together in the face of destruction and proves for one hilarious, albeit infuriating, watch.
-Meryl Streep and Jonah Hill kill it as the president’s cabinet, and Mark Rylance’s Elon Musk-inspired Peter Isherwell is face-punchingly loathsome.
+The genius of Don’t Look Up is that this movie--in one two-and-a-half-hour swoop--levels all pretenses found in disaster films that humanity could ever come together in the face of destruction.
+It proves for one hilarious, infuriating watch.
+Meryl Streep and Jonah Hill kill it as the president and her son, and Mark Rylance’s Elon Musk-inspired Peter Isherwell is face-punchingly loathsome.
 Don’t Look Up is pure, cinematic catharsis.

 5) Red Rocket